 Hunt with Atreus.

 Kratos jogs behind Atreus over a snowy rise, past rocky outcroppings and a tattered red banner, before arriving at a small overlook.
-The deer with the glowing blue antlers can be seen less than twenty meters away through sparse trees.
+The deer with the glowing blue antlers can be seen less than twenty metres away through sparse trees.

 ATREUS: Father.
 Look.